UITxWoodyNguyen/CTF/Reverse Engineering/Medium/WinAntiDbg0x300/WinAntiDbg0x300.md

 }
 ```

 Our second wall is `EnableDebugPrivilege` (original name is `sub_401267`) which will stop the program from running if the debugger is not started in `Administrator mode`.
-Although this is not a detection, but it annoys me to we will patch it by noping it out so that the function can't run.
+Although this is not a detection, but it annoys me so we will patch it by noping it out so that the function can't run.
 Go to function `_WinMain@16_0` and search for `sub_401267`.
 We will take opcode `E8 56 EA FF FF` from IDA and search for it in `HxD`.

 ![alt text](image-11.png)